 Stonington Gray is a great option if you want a color that is a true gray without strong undertones.
-While it does have very slight green undertones, it shouldn’t ever look green on your walls.
+While it does have very slight blue or blue-green undertone, it shouldn’t ever look too blue or green on your walls.

 It is part of Benjamin Moore’s Historical collection.
 This set of colors contains most of Benjamin Moore’s most popular shades.
 As with the other colors in the Historical collection, Stonington Gray is a timeless, refined paint color that has wide appeal.

 With an LRV of 60, Stonington Gray will reflect a lot of light, but will still show up as a medium depth shade.